 "Our biggest hurdles are that people don't know whether they're allowed to give the documents," Haskell told the committee, saying local government agencies too often assume the records should be kept secret.

-"It's like you're guilty until you're proven
+"It's like you're guilty until you're proven innocent," Haskell said of reporters.

 Sen. Patrick Leahy, chairman of the Judiciary Committee, held the hearing a day after he introduced a bill to strengthen the Freedom on Information Act.
 He introduced a similar measure last year; it was not voted on.